michaeljcalkins/historical-win-by-distance-probability/README.md

 ## Objective

-I want to find out if there is an optimal way to trade 0DTE credit spreads profitably for the long term.
+I want to find out if there is an optimal way to trade SPX 0DTE credit spreads profitably for the long term.

 ## Background Information